Woman looking pensive and downward, hand on head, other arm across legs

 Your brain is trying to protect you.
 It scans for danger so that past harm is not repeated.

-This protective response can make everyday choices feel heavier than they once did.
+This protective response makes everyday choices feel heavier than they once did.
 Small decisions may carry a surprising amount of emotional weight.

 Your nervous system learned that mistakes could lead to emotional chaos.